 “In October last year, on Angela’s advice, I enrolled on an eight-week Thistle mindfulness course.
 Although I had had some experience with mindfulness, the in-depth approach and regular practice offered by the course was extremely rewarding.

 “With Thistle’s support, I’ve found that I’m better able to manage the negative emotions and uncertainty surrounding my health, feel better able to accept my situation, put an end to the cycle of self-blame.

 “Thankfully, over the past few months I have noticed several positive changes in my mental and physical condition, which have allowed me to gradually increase my activity levels.
-Thanks to the incredible support I have received from Thistle, I now have confidence that at some point in the future I will be able to make a full recovery”.
+I was able to spend some time with my girlfriend in Fife, I have started running again and hope to start my Masters later this year.
+Thanks to the incredible support I have received from Thistle, I now have confidence that at some point in the future I will be able to make a full recovery.”

 You can read Calum’s blog where he writes about his experience of coping with Long Covid on our blog page.

 You can help us ensure support is available for people who, like Calum, want to regain control and live the life they want: